 Ah, the Internet.
 How it has made our world infinitely smaller and our memory banks similarly unnecessary.

-If you’ve been living with high speed internet from a provider like Comcast or Charter, or even if you’re leaving the 4G speeds of cellular web connectivity for a life on the road, you may not be prepared for what’s to come.
+If you’ve been living with high speed internet from a provider like Comcast or Charter, or even if you’re leaving the ubiquitous LTE speeds of cellular web connectivity in your city for a life on the road, you may not be prepared for what’s to come.
 Long story short though, the Internet is still really slow in a lot of the US.
 Oh yeah, and say goodbye to unlimited downloads.

 That means watching video and using online radio sites like Pandora is likely going to change for you.
 In fact, some of the best places in the United States won’t even have an Internet connection reliable enough to check your email.
 The good news?
 It’s getting better all the time.

 When I first hit the road full-time in 2008, 80% of the places I wanted to see had nearly no cellular connection reliable enough to surf the web for much more than loading up a Wikipedia page or two, cooking up a pot of coffee while they loaded, and reading their contents.
 Want to download a movie from iTunes back then?
-Set it and forget it, if your connection doesn’t drop, you could expect it to be available a couple of days from when you clicked the “Buy” button.
+Set it and forget it.
+If your connection didn’t drop, you could expect it to be available a couple of days from when you clicked the “Buy” button.

 How far have we actually come though?
 Well, let’s review the major options you have for web access while traveling.
 Some people use a combination of these, while some of us get by on only one.
 I’ll also include links to other related articles from people who’ve tried a much wider variety of options, though quite frankly, what’s listed below is the primary means of getting online in a reliable, affordable way.